Davidkramer1999/React-Import-Highlighter/README.md

 # liblinkerjs README

-This is the README for your extension "liblinkerjs."
 This extension is tailored for React developers.
 It provides features and tools to streamline your React development workflow.

 ## Features